 I was born January 19, 1969 at the U.S. Army hospital in Fort Sill, Oklahoma.
 My mother moved me back to St. Paul, Minnesota, shortly thereafter, where I stayed until college.
 My younger brother was born in 1972 and a sister followed seven years later.
 I started kindergarten at Linwood Elementary in St. Paul in 1974 and attended classes there until the school closed after my fourth grade.
 I attended Randolph Heights Elementary for fifth and sixth grades, followed by Ramsey Junior High School and St. Paul Central High School.

 My parents worked for the same companies for 30+ years: my father with New York Life Insurance Company and my mother with Northwest Airlines.
-Both are now retired and still live in the same house in the Crocus Hill neighborhood of St. Paul where I was raised (my mom passed away on December 22, 2017, while my dad died on February 10, 2020).
+Both retired and my dad still lives in the same house in the Crocus Hill neighborhood of St. Paul where I was raised (my mom passed away on December 22, 2017, while my dad died on February 10, 2020).
 My first job was working part-time at the local Knowlan’s grocery store on Grand Avenue, where I worked all through high school.
 After receiving my driver’s license, I also worked late nights at the Target store in Roseville (the old Store #1).